manish-ashwathapur/spring-boot-data-jpa-pagination/README.md

 # spring-boot-data-jpa-pagination
-This is Pagination using spring boot and spring data jpa
+This is Pagination using spring boot, spring data jpa and lombok